mkarnowski/avi-vmc/README.md

 --------------
 ## Usage
 --------------
 Each playbook has a corresponding variable file that requires user inputted data to successfully complete.
 The variable files for each playbook denote whether specific variables are required are optional.
-If a required variable if overlooked the playbook will fail to complete successfully.
+If a required variable is overlooked the playbook will fail to complete successfully.

 --------------